Most people avoid deadly snakes at all costs.

 Too many snakes are abandoned because people didn’t realize what they were taking on.
 In some cases, the owners were surprised by the snake’s temperament or by the size they grow to and the amount of space they need.

-Before capturing or buying a venomous snake, do your research.
+Before capturing or buying a venomous snake, do your research and know what you are getting yourself into.
 Snakes are fascinating, convenient, low maintenance pets suited for people with busy lifestyles.

 When you’re knowledgeable about the habits of venomous snakes, allowing one into your home can bring a lot of happiness.
 You may feel that your hunt for an extraordinary pet is at last over.